0xless/less_on_sec/content/posts/BLE_CTF_Walkthrough.md

 ## How does this CTF works?

 The CTF is composed of a series of challenges hosted on an ESP32 board.
 The software required to setup the challenge is in fact a firmware to be installed on the board.
-I won't enter in details about the installation here, but you can find detailed instructions here: https://github.com/hackgnar/ble_ctf/blob/master/docs/setup.md
+I won't enter in details about the installation in this article, but you can find detailed instructions here: https://github.com/hackgnar/ble_ctf/blob/master/docs/setup.md

 When the firmware is installed, the ESP32 will host a GATT server with which we can interact to solve the challenges and gather the flags.

 ### What's a GATT server

 GATT is the name of a protocol that is used to exchange data between two Bluetooth Low Energy devices.
-This is developed on top of the Attribute Protocol (ATT) and manages device interaction following the advertising and pairing processes.
+This is developed on top of the Attribute Protocol (ATT) and manages device interactions following the advertising and pairing processes.
 A GATT Server is a device that stores attribute data locally and provides data access methods to a remote GATT Client paired via BLE.
-A client is a device that access data on a remote GATT Server.
+A client, on the other hand, is a device that access data on a remote GATT Server.
 When two devices are paired, each can function as both a GATT Server and a GATT Client.

 GATT lists a device’s characteristics, descriptors, and services in a table as either 16- or 32-bits values.
 A characteristic is a data value sent between the server and the client.

 These characteristics can have descriptors that provide additional information about them.
-Characteristics are often grouped in services if they’re related to performing a particular action.
+Characteristics are often grouped in services if they have purposes related to each other.
 Services can have several characteristics.

 | ![GATT server layout](/images/BLE_CTF/gatt_server.png#center) |
 | :----------------------------------------------------------: |